viewstools/docs/CompositionModel/README.md

 * `FirstNestingLevel`
   * `SecondNestingLevel`
   * `Text`
-    That new line before `Text` separates it from `InsideTop`.

-Each new line will move blocks below one nesting level higher, and since a view can only have one top level block, you can remove blocks from the view by adding enough empty space before.
+Every view with more than one block needs a top-level container.
+In the example above, `Text` is outside of the top level container and it won't render in the view.

 ```
 Top Vertical
 Text

-Text
 ```

-In the example above, the second `Text` is outside of the top level container therefore it won't render in the view.

 ## Save and re-use .view files